Affiliate links on Android Authority may earn us a commission. Learn more.

 Dynamic range relates to how much data a camera can capture at the extremes of exposure in a scene.Edgar Cervantes

 How is it measured?

 A high-performing shooter like the Sony A7 III can have a dynamic range of 15 stops.
 Edgar Cervantes

-We are using smaller numbers to more easily understand the concept, but most cameras are pretty good at this.
-A high-performing shooter like the Sony A7 III can have a dynamic range of 15 stops, but it’s more common to see cameras with 12-14 stops.
-The human eye has a dynamic range of 20 stops.
+We are using smaller numbers to more easily understand the concept, but most cameras do much better than one or two stops of dynamic range.
+A high-performing shooter like the Sony A7 III can have a dynamic range of 15 stops, but it’s more common to see cameras with 11-14 stops.
+In comparison, the human eye can handle 20 stops.

 HDR: For when dynamic range is not enough

 Essentially, HDR accomplishes a balanced exposure throughout the frame.
 This is done by shooting multiple images at different stops.
 The idea is that each photo will expose for different light levels.
-This image conglomerate is then merged, becoming a single photo with much more information in both the bright and dark sections.
+This image conglomerate is merged, becoming a single photo with much more information in both the bright and dark sections.

 Here is a sample of what HDR can do:

 Dynamic range tends to be an overlooked spec in the photography world, but it is one of the most important features to look at.
 Understanding it is crucial for achieving stunning images when the lighting doesn’t favor you.
 We have a guide to show you how to do HDR, step by step.
 Check it out below.